realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Can you describe the typical day of someone in this role?

 It’s important to know the day-to-day activities of the position.
 Does this match with the type of role you’re interested in?
 If it doesn’t, the role may not be a fit for you.
 This question also confirms that the tasks for the role match the job description.

+How would you describe the company’s culture?

+A company culture is the attitudes and behaviors of the company and its employees.
+Asking this question helps you better understand if the company’s culture is a fit for you.
+For example, if you’d like to work for a company that supports creativity and encourages new ideas, look for that type of information when someone describes the culture.